 Your treatment officially begins when you receive your first set of aligners.
 Aligners are the clear plastic trays that will be used to guide your teeth into place throughout the course of treatment.
 These trays are difficult for other people to detect, and this is one of the reasons Invisalign has become so popular.
 Our dentists will have you switch to new aligners approximately every two weeks.
 Each set of new aligners will move your teeth toward their ideal alignment.

 Maintain Your Results

 At the end of your treatment, your teeth should be in their proper alignment.
-It is possible for them to shift again, however, so your dentist will give you a retainer wear until your teeth have settled into their new positions.
-If you would like to schedule an appointment with one of our dentists, Dr. Robert Brian Kane, Dr. Doris Chan and Dr. Luke St. Marie, please give our office a call at 425-271-1727!
+It is possible for them to shift again, however, so our dentists will have you wear a retainer until your teeth have settled into their new positions.
+If you would like to schedule an appointment with our dentists, Dr. Luke St Marie and Dr. Christine Chen, please give our office a call at 425.271.1727!